 - Vulnerability to fraud.
 The Johns Hopkins study found that DRE machine security safeguards are "far below even the most minimal security standards applicable in other contexts."
 As a result, these systems are vulnerable to both insider and outsider attacks.
 One of the most glaring examples of a security vulnerability is the study's finding that voters can program their own "smartcards" - which are used to certify identity at the voting terminals - and then use them to cast multiple ballots.
 The study also found that voters can hack into voting records, view partial election results, and cause elections to terminate early.
 Insiders, including election officials and poll workers, were also found to be capable of manipulating the system.
 While improved use of cryptography and security measures could improve some of these flaws, even thorough testing cannot reveal some types of malicious code.

 - Lack of audit ability.
 The threat of bugs and security failures are magnified by the fact that none of the DRE machines currently on the market create a hard copy of voters' results, also known as a "paper trail."
 The lack of a paper record of one's vote makes it impossible to verify if the computer has, indeed, recorded your vote in the system as it is shown on the screen.
 Furthermore, lack of a paper record makes meaningful recounts or audits impossible because any recount would simply corroborate the same count the computer made the first time and would not catch any errors.
-To make DRE voting systems accountable to voters and auditable in the event of a recount, Rep. Rush Holt (D-NJ) has proposed a bill entitled the Voter Confidence and Increased Accessibility Act of 2003 (HR 2239) that would require all electronic voting machines to produce a voter-verified permanent paper record.

 The secrecy and the security of the vote are integral to America's voting system, and both are in jeopardy when DRE machines are used in elections.
 In addition to the discussion above, two related issues arise from DRE voting systems and the Help America Vote Act.